 Last year, Mom had elbow surgery.
 This photo is ghastly to look at, but it was planned in advance and a great success.

 At that time, I was able to gather some cell phone numbers and email addresses of those in her company interested in her wellbeing.
 We were able to plan a “chain of notifications” so it wouldn’t burden me (or them) while keeping them in the loop.
 (This came in very handy later on!)

 Anyone reading this blog, do yourself a favor- gather the contacts important to “your Mom.”
-People you may not I have her key neighbors and work friends, her boss and a few other folks that I have saved as a “Group” on my phone.
+People that you may not have contact information for on your phone.
+I have her key neighbors and work friends, her boss and a few other folks that I have saved as a “Group” on my phone.
 I know these people a little bit and some of them I know very well, but most of them I had no contact information.
 Mom had it, but I needed it.
 Who was going to let the dogs out while Mom was still coming around from anesthesia?
 I could shoot off a text to her neighbor and the dogs were let out and sometimes even fed!
 Her neighbors and friends were happy to help and Mom was relieved to know things were taken care of and I was able to focus on her.

 It’s that easy

 How many times have you said to someone, “Let me know if you need anything?”
 Follow it up with “Here is my cell number, I can bring food or _________.”
 It lets the person (me in this case), know what it is you can do to help out.
 I didn’t know who worked from home on Mom’s street, but now I do.
 And Mom helps them when she can and loves returning the favor.

 Each morning about the same time, I would call Mom at work.
 Now retired, I continue to call her at home.
 Most of the time, it is a check-in call.
 She tells me about appointments she may have or some office drama that we chuckled about.
 It isn’t a big deal to do and it keeps my own anxiety in check to know she is starting her day “per usual.”